fteem/how-to-write-minitest-extensions/manuscript/6-four-rules.md

 `build_results_string` method.

 The `record` method is run after each test case is being run.
-The first line of the `record` method, looks for the file_path of the test that is being run.
+The first line of the `record` method, looks for the file_path of the test file that is being run.
 Now, if that path has never been scanned, which means that it is not present in the `@results` hash, we use the `Minitest::Metz::Scanner` class to scan the file.

-The results of the scanning are formatted nicely in the `build_results_string` method and added to the `@results` hash, with the file path as a key.
+As we saw before, the `Minitest::Metz::Scanner.scan` method will return an object of the `Minitest::Metz::ScanResults` class.
+Using the utility methods that we added in the `ScanResults` class, we are able to nicely format the output in the `build_results_string` method.
+At the end, all of the output is added to the `@results` hash, with the file path as a key.

+### Showing the output

+At the end of the tests run, the `report` method is invoked.
+In our reporter, the method is quite simple - it just loops through all the results that we built while running the test files and prints them out.

 An example output of this reporter looks like this, if all of the rules are
 obeyed: